dstroot/skeleton/README.md

 You need to create just two files and edit one:

 1. NEW View: In `views` create your new Jade template.
 For example to create a "Hello World" page you could create `views/hello/hello.jade`.
-2. NEW Controller: In `controllers` you need to create a new controller to render the page when the page's route is called: `/hello`.
+2. NEW Controller: In `controllers` you need to create a new controller to render the page when the page's route is called (`/hello`).
 It would look like this:

   ```js
   module.exports.controller = function(app) {